eliplutchok/inbox-concierge-backend/ARCHITECTURE.md

 ## Core Features

 - **Google OAuth 2.0** — PKCE-secured authentication with `gmail.readonly` scope
-- **Gmail integration** — batch-fetched threads with retry logic for rate limits
+- **Gmail integration** — batch-fetched threads (up to 200) with retry logic for rate limits
 - **LLM classification** — GPT-4o-mini classifies emails into user-defined categories
-- **Feedback learning** — GPT-4o analyzes user corrections to generate preference notes that improve future classifications
+- **Feedback learning** — GPT-5.4 analyzes user corrections to generate preference notes that improve future classifications
+- **Synchronous reclassification** — dedicated endpoint reclassifies all emails and returns results directly (no background polling)
-- **Category management** — CRUD with automatic reclassification on changes
+- **Category management** — CRUD for categories; reclassification is explicitly triggered by the user
-- **Notes adaptation** — when categories change, preference notes are automatically cleaned up by an LLM
+- **Notes adaptation** — when reclassification runs, preference notes are automatically adapted to the current category set by an LLM
 - **Token management** — encrypted storage of Google tokens, automatic refresh persistence

 ## Project Structure